jmarcosdias/wonderful/README.md

 ## Target Audience

-The <em>Wonderful Words Game</em> is targeted to adults who are words lovers and have fun with learning new words.
+The <em>Wonderful Words Game</em> is targeted to adults who are word lovers and have fun with learning new words.

 ## Owner's Goal